solacemind/solacemind.github.io/README.md

 **Long-Term Vision**

-SolaceMind evolves into a global emotional wellness companion—a supportive tool that is:
+SolaceMind evolves into a global emotional wellness companion and a supportive tool that is:

-Safe
+- Safe
-Human-centered
+- Human-centered
-Empathetic
+- Empathetic
-Accessible to underserved communities
+- Accessible to underserved communities

 ---

 🤝 **Contributing**

 SolaceMind welcomes contributions from:
-Developers
+- Developers
-Designers
+- Designers
-Mental health advocates
+- Mental health advocates
-UX researchers
+- UX researchers
-Students
+- Students

 **Ways to contribute:
 **